Cache Creek Landfill

 please pay the invoice in full by the due date.
 Invoice disputes will be accepted and reviewed even after an invoice is paid in full.

-Solid Waste Operations will process a credit voucher or provide a cheque refund, depending on the circumstances, to the account customer for any confirmed ticket errors or rescinded material ban surcharges.
+Solid Waste Operations will process a credit voucher or provide a cheque refund, depending on the circumstances, to the account customer for any confirmed ticket errors or rescinded disposal ban surcharges.

 Email the completed Dispute Form to